MuhammedBuyukkinaci/My-Helper-Functions/README.md

 - Method Overloading: Calling same method with different number of parameters like we did in C#.
 Two methods can't have the same name in Python.
 Not possible in Python.

+- A method in a class may return only `self`, which means itself.

 3) Double underscores is called as dunder. \__init__ is a special method. \__repr__ and \__str__.
 These 2 special methods allow us to change how our objects are printed and displayed. len is a special method too, which runs a dunder method named \__len__ .

 ```